Are they real ducks or rubber ducks?

 Who does the event benefit?

 Proceeds from the Duck Derby benefit Youth Emergency Services & Shelter (YESS).
-Y including emergency shelter, crisis nursery care, crisis intervention and stabilization, mental health counseling and therapy, and care coordination - impacting the lives of over 2,000 children per year.
+Y including emergency shelter, crisis nursery care, crisis intervention and stabilization, mental health counseling and therapy, and care coordination - impacting the lives of 1,500 children per year.